 Students must complete Advanced Problems courses in one of the available studio emphasis areas: Drawing, Graphic Design, Painting, Photography, or Printmaking.
 No fewer than 50 hours must be completed in studio art.
 A minimum of 15 hours of art history courses are required.
 Students are encouraged to seek a global perspective when selecting art history courses.
 Graduating students will receive a BFA degree from the College of Arts & Sciences.
 Although students receive a BFA degree, they must also be admitted to the Teacher Education program of the College of Education in order to complete degree requirements leading to certification.
 Students should check with the Office of Advising and Student Services (OASIS) for current admission information.

-To be certified, students must pass the Art K-12 Missouri Content Assessment (MoCA) exam and demonstrate competence in nine Missouri Teaching Standards as documented in a final electronic portfolio called the Missouri Pre-Service Teacher Assessment (MoPTA).
+To be certified, students must pass the Art K-12 Missouri Content Assessment (MoCA) exam and demonstrate competence in nine Missouri Teaching Standards.
 Information about the MoCA exam and Missouri Teaching Standards is available from the Office of Advising and Student Services (OASIS) or the Missouri Department of Elementary and Secondary Education (DESE).
 Note that K-12 Art certification is grouped with Secondary Education by both DESE and the College of Education.

 Students with BFA degrees in studio arts who wish to obtain art teaching certification may be eligible for the Teach in 12 program through the College of Education.
 Art teacher certification may be obtained by post-degree students who complete Art and Art History and Teacher Education requirements identical to those of art education BFA students.